IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-pinning.md

 # {Platform} {ComponentTitle} Row Pinning

 The {ProductName} Row Pinning feature in {Platform} {ComponentTitle} allows you to  pin one or multiple rows to the top or bottom of grid.
-Row Pinning allows end-users to pin rows in a particular order, duplicating them in a special area that is always visible even when they scroll the `{ComponentTitle}` vertically.
+Row Pinning allows end-users to pin rows in a particular order, duplicating them in a special area that is always visible even when they scroll the `{ComponentName}` vertically.
 The {Platform} {ComponentTitle} has a built-in row pinning UI, which is enabled by initializing an `ActionStrip` component in the context of {ComponentTitle}.
 In addition, you can define custom UI and change the pin state of the rows via the Row Pinning API.

 ## {Platform} {ComponentTitle} Row Pinning Example